ag-cpp/digikam/core/libs/video/qtav/README.md

 TODO:

 - Use cmake to find DirectX dependencies (Windows only).
-- Use cmake to find CUDA dependency.
+- Use cmake to find CUDA Toolkit dependency.
-- Use cmake to find OpenSL dependency.
+- Use cmake to find OpenSL-ES dependency.
 - Port to FFMPEG 5.